 The APM judges are looking for the ways in which PMOs operate as a key and trusted business partner.
 In particular they are interested in how the PMO answers the value question through their structure, strategy, and culture.
 How they develop and continually improve best practice and how they provide assurance to the leadership.
 How the PMO creates community, and how they deal with the changeable nature of the PMO role.
 It would also be of interest to understand if the PMO itself has had to change to accommodate the business needs, how it has created an environment where it can adapt whilst maintaining sponsorship at the highest levels.

 Programme of the Year

-The Programme of the Year Award is presented to the organisation that has achieved a common objective through effective management of a programme of projects, where some or all of the benefits can be shown to have been achieved during the last year.
+The Programme of the Year Award is presented to the organisation that has achieved a common objective through effective management of a programme, where some or all of the benefits can be shown to have been achieved during the last year.

 The judges are looking for programmes demonstrating the most effective use of programme management techniques, the greatest results, and the innovation and lessons learned for the profession.